wshaver/mongoose-when/README.md

-mongoosewhen
+mongoose-when
 ============

 Add jquery style .when support to mongoose promise object.
+Requires mongoose v3.6.1 or higher, no other requirements.

 Use exactly like jquery.when on which this code is based. http://api.jquery.com/jQuery.when/